Update on the GET FiT Zambia Programme in 2022 The GET FiT Zambia Secretariat, on behalf of the Ministry of Energy of…

-The procurement of 120MW of solar energy is the first stage of implementation of the program which will contribute to the diversification of Zambia’s power mix while ensuring cost-reflective projects for Zambian end users.
+The procurement of 120MW of solar energy is the first stage of implementation of the programme which will contribute to the diversification of Zambia’s power mix while ensuring cost-reflective projects for Zambian end users.

 With support from the German Cooperation provided through KfW, the government of Zambia sought experienced and qualified developers and investors with a track record in developing, financing, procuring, constructing and operating utility-scale solar PV for projects with an individual installed capacity of up to 20 MWac for a total of up to 100MW.
 The tender allowed for bidders to be awarded up to two projects with a cumulative maximum capacity of 40MW.